 We are very proud of the quality of our extensive client base, which is unusual for a firm of our size.
 We consider that this is due to our approach to limiting our work to fields of law where we are experts and to the focused but flexible approach we take towards meeting our clients’ needs and expectations.

-We work closely with some of the largest accountancy firms in North Wales (including Gardners Chartered Accountants and Williams Denton Accountants and Tax Advisers) and are often called in by them to work alongside them when their clients encounter financial difficulty or need advice on a commercial transaction.
+We work closely with some of the largest accountancy firms in North Wales (including Azets Chartered Accountants and Business Advisory Services) and are often called in by them to work alongside them when their clients encounter financial difficulty or need advice on a commercial transaction.

 We also works alongside other law firms, providing them with a “bolt-on” insolvency department and enabling them to continue to service their clients’ other legal needs, with us dealing purely with the insolvency-specific queries.
 We respect the existing solicitor/client relationship and only take on the work where we are specifically invited to assist.